junxit/us-congress-bills-119/metadata.md

 - 2025-06-09 — Mr. Ezell moved to suspend the rules and pass the bill.
 - 2025-06-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2547-2548)
 - 2025-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2547-2548)
+- 2025-06-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.